Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Experiments

 \subsection{Baselines}

-We compare \ours{}'s performance and memory efficiency against multiple baselines.
-Fully Pipelined Distributed Transformer (FPDT) is a long-context training recipe which processes attention by chunking along the sequence length dimension and using online softmax to perform full attention.
-It mitigates the prohibitive memory requirements by asynchronously offloading chunks to CPU, keeping only the necessary chunks on GPU, and using double buffer mechanism to overlap communication with computation.
-It can support a maximum sequence of 4M tokens when training Llama3-8B on a single 8$\times$H100.
-For standard Ulysses and Ring attention baselines, we use USP implementation, as it provides an easy-to-use interface for modifications.
-Additionally, we also compare against the ring implementation in native PyTorch.
-We omit Arctic Long Sequence Training (ALST) in our experiments because our modified version of USP-Ulysses (which uses DS-Ulysses, offloaded activation checkpointing, and tiling for MLP / CELoss) resembles with the ALST design.
-Moreover, unlike ALST, we do not offload optimizer states onto the CPU in any of the experiments to avoid throughput degradation.
+We compare the performance and memory efficiency of UPipe against multiple baselines.
+Fully Pipelined Distributed Transformer (FPDT, \citealp{fpdt}) is a long-context training method that processes attention by chunking along the sequence length dimension and using online softmax to perform full attention.
+It mitigates the memory requirements by asynchronously offloading chunks to the CPU, keeping only the necessary chunks on the GPU, and using a double buffer mechanism to overlap communication with computation.
+It can support a maximum sequence of 4M tokens when training Llama 3-8B on a single 8$\times$H100.
+The original implementation of FPDT does not natively support Flash Attention 3 or SwiGLU activations, which is why we patched it for a fair comparison with \ours{}.